Ross65536/adc-middleware/README.md

 Likewise for Rearrangements but with the `repertoire_id` value for `in`'s `field`.

-It is assumed that like in the AIRR ADC API, an empty `in`:
+It is assumed that, like in the AIRR ADC API, an empty `in`:
 ```yaml
 {
     "op":"in",